n1r7/compliance/motivation.md

 [^9] Id.

 [^10] An effective system to combat money laundering and terrorist financing, Financial Action Task Force, available at http://www.fatf-gafi.org/publications/mutualevaluations/documents/effectiveness.html.

+[^11] World Bank Report at I-2.

+[^12] U.S. Dept. of Justice, Money Laundering Overview, available at justice.gov (emphasis in original).

+[^13] World Bank Report at I-5.

+[^14] See Money Laundering Awareness Handbook for Tax Examiners and Tax Auditors, Organization for Economic Cooperation and Development (2009) at 11, available at oecd.org.

+[^15] Id. at 14.

+[^16] Report on Identity Fraud: Tax Evasion and Money Laundering Vulnerabilities, Centre for Tax Policy and Administration, Organization for Economic Cooperation and Development (2006) at 11, available at oecd.org.

+[^17] James S. Henry, The Price of Offshore Revisited: New Estimates for “Missing” Global Private Wealth, Income, Inequality, and Lost Taxes, Tax Justice Network (2012) at 5, available at taxjustice.net.